 Our panel of doctors include eyecare specialists and other ayurveda branches specialists.
 All of these doctors conduct OP sessions and also monitor the treatments to be conducted to eliminate the health problem of the patient.

 A professionally trained ayurvedic ophthalmologist with more than 19 years of clinical experience to her credit, Dr. Sreekala N.P is an expert in management of degenerative eye disorders and retinal vascular disorders.
-She is the daughter of Dr. NPP Namboothiri and she has acquired her skills from the constant training sessions with the seniors of the mana.
+She is the daughter of Dr. NPP Namboothiri, the founder of Sreedhareeyam and she has acquired her skills from the constant training sessions with the seniors of the mana.
 She conducts OP sessions in most of the Sreedhareeyam branches every month.
 She has comprehensive knowledge in Shalakya Tantra and is also an expert in the research assisted variations in the traditional methods.

 Dr Sreekanth P Namboothiri, the younger son of Dr.NPP Namboothiri, is the epitome of the vision of Sreedhareeyam, modern eye care rooted in Ayurveda.
 After his graduation, Dr Sreekanth completed his post graduation in Shalakya Tantra, the Ayurveda equivalent of Ophthalmology, and became proficient in modern diagnostic techniques in Ophthalmology.
 He joined Sreedhareeyam as Director Clinical Research, and was integral, in realising the AYUSH granted Center Of Excellence in Ayurveda Ophthalmology at Sreedhareeyam and was co-investigator to his father Dr. NPP Namboothiri in all the projects.